 Minnesota Uber and Lyft Accident Lawyers Representing Passengers and Drivers

 Whether you’re the passenger, the driver, or the other motor vehicle involved in an accident involving a ridesharing company there is whole batch of unique concerns that will come up as opposed to a normal Minnesota auto accident.
-Rideshare companies like Uber and Lyft and their insurance companies are are trying to evolve policies that can create appropriate coverage options for riders, drivers, and passengers.
-If you are injured in any way involving a ridershare vehicle, you should absolutely hire an attorney or law firm who is experienced handling claims against rideshare companies.
+Rideshare companies, like Uber and Lyft, and their insurance companies are are trying to evolve policies that can create appropriate coverage options for riders, drivers, and passengers.
+If you are injured in any way involving a ridershare vehicle, you should absolutely hire a rideshare attorney who is experienced handling claims against Uber and Lyft.
 At Sand Law, we have successfully handled numerous Uber and Lyft cases and gained maximum compensation.
-Their insurance carriers are well aware of our reputation for aggressively handling Uber car accident and Lyft injury claims.
+Their insurance carriers are well aware of our reputation for aggressively handling Uber car accident and Lyft accident injury claims.

 We offer representation to people injured in Uber, Lyft, and other rideshare accidents throughout Minnesota.

 Everyday Minnesotans entrust their safety and the safety of loved ones to ride sharing companies such as Uber and Lyft.
 Although these companies offer convenient means of travel, they are not always the safest means of travel.
 Uber and Lyft drivers are constantly focusing on information being relayed from their cell phones, which often distracts their driving.
 Unfortunately, these distractions can result in painful and sometimes fatal consequences.

 Texting and driving is illegal in Minnesota, however the technology used by rideshare drivers like Uber drivers and Lyft drivers can create a similar distraction as texting.

 If you or a loved one has been injured in an Uber accident or a Lyft accident, call the Sand Law Office for a free consultation.
 You may be entitled to compensation for your injuries.